gamemanual0/gm0/source/docs/appendix/glossary.rst

         This will affect :term:`chain`/:term:`belt <HTD Belt>` tension and gear meshing, so calculating this correctly is essential.

+    Center drop
+        Center drop refers to a 6+ wheel tank drivetrain with the center wheel (usually a traction wheel) mounted slightly lower than the other wheels, thus "dropping" that wheel.
+Dropped drivetrains have more turning agility than non-dropped tank drivetrains as :term:`wheel scrub` is reduced.

     Chain
         Refer to :term:`sprocket` for more information.